Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the averages of ergodic billiards for non-trapping metrics

 Then, for any $\Theta$ as in Theorem \ref{F-variation},

 In particular, if $\mathsf{var}(F^\d)= 1$, then $vol_\Theta(\mathcal T(v^g))\, \geq \, vol_{dF \wedge \Theta}(SM)$. $\diamondsuit$ \end{corollary}

-\begin{corollary} Under the ergodicity hypotheses in the second bullet of Theorem \ref{F-variation}, knowing the $\Theta$-induced volume of the space of geodesics $\mathcal T(v^g)$, together with the limit for almost any particular $z \in \d_1^+(SM)$, allows to determine the $dF \wedge \Theta$-induced volume of the space $SM$.
+\begin{corollary} Under the ergodicity hypotheses from the second bullet of Theorem \ref{F-variation}, knowing the $\Theta$-induced volume of the space of geodesics $\mathcal T(v^g)$, together with the limit for almost any $z \in \d_1^+(SM)$, allows to determine the $(dF \wedge \Theta)$-induced volume of the space $SM$.

 Both $vol_\Theta(\mathcal T(v^g))$ and the limit above may be recovered in terms of the data, confined to the boundary $\d(SM)$. $\diamondsuit$ \end{corollary}